 For more information about infertility, or rather how to be fertile, see fertility….

-Claire Cleaver is a Childbirth Educator, counsellor and bodyworker.
+Claire Cleaver is a Childbirth Educator, Psychotherapist and bodyworker.
 She specialises in Pregnancy and Postnatal services.

 Ring Claire to book your appointment on 0438 216 351